ecsimsw/ecsimsw-kube/installation/7_kong-ingress-controller.md

 {"message":"no Route matched with those values"}

 ### To proxy requests,

-Create routing configuration to proxy /echo requests to the echo serve
+#### Create routing configuration to proxy /echo requests to the echo server

 ```
 kubectl apply -f https://bit.ly/echo-service